awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 1. Sign in to the AWS Identity and Access Management \(IAM\) account that you want to configure as the Automation Master account\.

-1. Use the procedure in this topic to create an IAM execution role called **AWS\-SystemsManager\-AutomationExecutionRole**\.
+1. Use the procedure in this topic to create the IAM execution role named **AWS\-SystemsManager\-AutomationExecutionRole**\.
 This role gives the user permission to run Automation workflows\.

-1. Use the procedure in this topic to create a second IAM role called **AWS\-SystemsManager\-AutomationAdministrationRole**\.
+1. Use the procedure in this topic to create the second IAM role, named **AWS\-SystemsManager\-AutomationAdministrationRole**\.
 This role gives the user permission to run Automation workflows in multiple AWS accounts and OUs\.

 1. Choose the Automation document \(playbook\), Regions, and accounts or OUs where you want to run the Automation workflow\.